-One of the most dreadful known issues that Windows 10 Mobile Insider Preview brings to the table is the Glance Screen not working issue.
-Numerous Windows 10 Insiders have experience their Glance Screens not working following an upgrade, and even Microsoft has admitted that this is a known issue.
-Users affected by this problem can see the link to Glance Screen settings in Settings > Extras, but tapping on this link does nothing.
-This means that Glance Screen not only doesn’t work for users affected by this problem but they can also not access or tinker around with Glance Screen settings.
+One of the most dreadful known issues that the Windows 10 Mobile Insider Preview presents is the Glance Screen not working.
+Numerous Windows 10 Insiders have experienced their Glance Screens failing to work following an upgrade, a problem even Microsoft has acknowledged.
+Those affected by this problem can locate the link to the Glance Screen settings in Settings > Extras.
+However, tapping on this link does nothing.
+This indicates that the Glance Screen not only ceases to function for users affected by this problem, but they also cannot access or adjust the Glance Screen settings.

 In addition, an update for Glance Screen is available in the Store for users affected by this issue, but any attempts to install this update result in error 0x803F8006.
 Fortunately for users experiencing the Glance Screen not working issue, the following are the two most effective methods that they can use to try and fix this problem while Microsoft works on an official and permanent solution: